ainsleydev/website/content/posts/optimise-seo/index.md

 Using the correct semantic HTML has a huge amount of benefits, not only for SEO, including:

-- Good basis for accessibility and assistive technologies.
+- Creating a good basis for accessibility and assistive technologies.
-- Displays to bots (crawlers) what you are trying to achieve.
+- Displaying to bots (crawlers) what you are trying to achieve.
-- Makes your codebase a lot more readable to other developers.
+- Making your codebase a lot more readable to other developers.

 A simple example: